Gustav Mahler in Steinbach am Attersee

 To get even closer to the nature around him and to be able to work in peace, the composer had a hut built in a meadow on the edge of the lake.
 The builder Johann Lösch complete the structure on grounds of the "Gasthof zum Höllengebirge” in the spring of 1894.
-The room with three windows and a door, was furnished only with a table, a chair, a stove, and a piano.
-There for three summers Mahler was able to find the silence and seclusion he needed for composing parts of the Second and the entire Third Symphony.
+The room with three windows and a door, was furnished with only a table, a chair, a stove, and a piano.
+There for three summers Mahler was able to find the silence and seclusion he needed for completing the Second and Third Symphony.

 The constant use of the buiding during the 20th century - it has served as a washhouse, a slaughterhouse and a sanitary facility - prevented its neglect and destruction.
 In 1985 the composing hut became a Mahler memorial site due to the efforts of the International Gustav Mahler Society.
 Today the “Komponierhäuschen,” as it is known in German, has become a point of attraction for Mahler lovers all over the world.

 Gustav Mahler Festival (7 - 9 July 2016)